kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 ``outputType=GeneralGridCoverage``.

 .. note::
-   This feature only valids for WCS version 2.1.0 and WCPS.
+   This feature only applies to WCS version 2.1.0 and WCPS.

 WCS
 ^^^